drts01/presentation--ci-cd-101/slides/022-antipattern.md

 ![Worked in Dev meme](img/worked-in-dev.jpg)<!-- .element: style="border:0;box-shadow:none;background-color:inherit;margin:0" -->

 Note:
-* Old adage of, "It worked in dev"
+* Old adage of, "It worked in Dev"
 * So as an Ops person, I am very interested in doing the DevOps